kevbaker/serverless-typescript-call-mock-api/README.md

 ## Overview

-A Serverless Framework appp written in TypeScript that can call an external mock api.
-This will show how a Serverless Framework app deployed to AWS Lambda can call an external service.
+A Serverless Framework app written in  _TypeScript_ and deployed to AWS that can call an external mock api.

+## The Problem

+Currently the service works fine locally, but does not work when deployed to AWS.

+There seems to be some problem with the async call resolve on response.
+If I remove the external http call the simple hello function works.

+See "Tests" section below for how to see this behaviour.

 ## Setup